ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The individually encoded payloads are concatenated with the `~` character to form an ordered delimited array.
 Any non-disclosed payloads are left blank, resulting in sequential `~~` characters such that all payload positions are preserved.

+Additionally, an algorithm MAY supply multiple octet strings for a proof.
+These are concatenated with the `~` character to form an ordered delimited array.

 The headers, concatenated payloads, and proof value are then concatenated with a `.` character to form the final compact serialization.
 The issued form will only contain one header and always have three `.` separated parts.
 The presented form will always have four `.` separated parts, the issued header, followed by the protected header, then the payloads and the proof.

 ## JSON Serialization

 Non-disclosed payloads in the JSON serialization are represented with a `null` value in the `payloads` array.

+Proofs are represented as an array of one or more encoded octet strings.

 This example flattened JSON serialization shows the presentation form with both the issuer and presentation headers, and with the first and third payloads hidden.